 The arrival of a new child into the household not only affects the special guardian, but also other members of the family.
-Some of the special guardians have children of their own in the household and these special guardians have to remain aware of the impact this may have on their other children.
+Some of the special guardians who participated in the study have children of their own in the household and they said that they think it is very important to remain aware of the impact this may have on their other children.
 One special guardian explained: